Nazraeli Press

 Nazraeli Press is a publisher of books of photography.
-It was founded in 1989, in Munich, Germany, by Chris Pichler and has been based in the USA since 1996.
+It was founded in 1989, in Munich, Germany, by Chris Pichler and has been based in the US since 1996.

 Nazraeli publishes roughly 30 new titles each year and has published over 400 with work by photographers from the United States, South America, Europe and Asia.
 Pichler runs the company with director Alison Crosby.
 Nazraeli publishes traditional monograph books, and also produces books in various niche series where each series has its own characteristics: One Picture Book, NZ Library, and Six by Six.

 Nazraeli has been based in Germany (1989–1996), Tucson, Arizona (1996–2001?), Portland, Oregon (2001 – 2014/2015?) and Paso Robles, California. (since 2014/2015?).
 It has facilities in Manchester, England, for sales in Europe.

 Book categories

 Nazraeli publishes traditional monographs with print runs up to 3000 copies, and also produces these book series: